cloudspannerecosystem/omegatrade/README.md

 gcloud config set api_endpoint_overrides/spanner http://localhost:9020/
 ```

-Once created, you can activate the emulator configuration by using the following command:
+On successfull run of the above commands, activate the emulator configuration by using the following

 ```
 gcloud config configurations activate emulator
 ```

-Verify that the emulator configuration is set correctly
+Validate your emulator is configured correctly

 ```
 gcloud config list
 ```

-Let’s create an instance, database and some tables on the local emulator.
+Let’s create an instance, database and tables on the local emulator.

 #### Create an instance in the emulator